mauricelambert/CLEF/README.md

  - work on minimal systems like containers (tested on docker)
  - work offline, in chroot or other method to isolate your Linux

+This script generate a full TAR archive with evidences from the live linux system, you should push/pull it on your own system for investigation.

 ## Requirements

 This package require: